The FC'ing Guide

 Walking the same paths over and over is not the way to go, be creative.
 As human beings we think in patterns.
 You go to get flag (2 rogues or more defending), lets say you manage to get flag, and get out ramp to safety.

 You just entered this humans passive judging, without the player (the rogue), even noticing it.
 Get the flag, make him think which way HE thinks YOU want to move, and do anything but that.
 Face ramp, blink tunnel, face ramp move ramp, blink back.
-Piss him the duck off.
+Piss him the fuck off.

 Its all mindgames, think outside the box.